acastilloferia/UdacityDataEng_Capstone/README.md

 # UdacityDataEng_Capstone

 <p>This project has been built based on the provided dataset from Udacity.
-This dataset is focused in a **SAS Format Immigration records from 2016 issued monthly**.
+This dataset is focused in a <b>SAS Format Immigration records from 2016 issued monthly</b>.
 Some other datasets (csv format) are also provided:</p>

 >>- Airports
 >>-	Cities